tjohn327/multipath/draft-ietf-quic-multipath.md

 on the path that the retired connection ID was used on but has to use a different connection ID for the same Path ID when doing so.

+# Deadline-Aware Streams {#deadline-aware-streams}

+Deadline-aware streams allow applications to specify deadlines for data transmission on specific streams.
+This enables the transport layer to make scheduling and retransmission decisions that aim to meet these deadlines, optimizing for latency-sensitive applications.

+## Signaling Deadlines

+To signal deadlines, endpoints use the DEADLINE_CONTROL frame (see {{deadline-control-frame}}).
+This frame associates a specific deadline with a stream, indicating the relative time by which the data should be delivered.

+## Deadline Semantics

+- Deadline Representation: Deadlines are represented as a relative time in milliseconds from the time the frame is sent.
+- Stream Association: A deadline applies to a specific stream identified by its Stream ID
+- Transport Behavior: Upon receiving a DEADLINE_CONTROL frame, the transport layer SHOULD attempt to schedule and retransmit packets carrying data for the specified stream to meet the indicated deadline.
+- Retransmissions and Scheduling: Endpoints MAY implement custom schedulers and congestion controllers optimized for deadline-aware traffic, such as those based on DMTP concepts.

+## Handling Missed Deadline

+If the transport layer determines that the deadline cannot be met, it MAY choose to:

+- Discard the data associated with the deadline-aware stream.
+- Inform the application of the missed deadline.
+- Continue delivering the data if it is still deemed useful.

+The specific behavior is implementation-specific and MAY be configurable by the application.

 # Packet Protection {#multipath-aead}